Boluwatifeh/Learntocloud-roadmap/month-one-learn-linux-and-bash/week-one/day-2.md

-# Day 2: Learn XYZ
+# Day 2: Learn Linux and Bash

 ## Summary
 - Today, I learned and practice  file and directories manipulation using commands like `cp`, `mv`, `mkdir`, `rm` etc.